tmspzz/Rome/README.md

 #### Uploading

-Uploading one or more frameworks and corresponding dSYMs (an empty list of frameworks will upload all frameworks found in `Cartfile.resolved`):
+Uploading one or more frameworks, corresponding dSYMs and [Carthage version files](https://github.com/Carthage/Carthage/blob/master/Documentation/VersionFile.md) if present
+(an empty list of frameworks will upload all frameworks found in `Cartfile.resolved`):

 Referring to the `Cartfile.resolved` in [RepositoryMap](#repositorymap)